DS-USAFA/Probability-and-Statistics-for-Scientists-and-Engineers/docs/01-Data-Case-Study.md

 ## Homework Problems

 Create an Rmd file `01 Data Case Study Application.Rmd` in R (it may be provided), and start by inserting your name in the header.
-Code blocks below can be inserted and then you can complete the code and answer the questions.
-When you are done, `knit` it into a pdf file.
+The code blocks below can be copied and pasted, and then you can complete the code and answer the questions.
+When you are done, `knit` the Rmd into an html or pdf file by clicking the `Knit` button in RStudio and selecting either "Knit to HTML" or "Knit to PDF".

-To create an `R` code chunk, use CTRL-ALT-I or on the `insert` tab of the window, use the drop down to select `R`.
+To create an `R` code chunk, type CTRL+ALT+I or click the "Insert a new code chunk" button (a green C with a + icon) and use the drop down menu to select `R`.
 Anything between the dashes is interpreted as `R` code.

 For more on RMarkdown, see the following video: https://www.youtube.com/watch?v=DNS7i2m4sB0.
-This video assumes you are using `R` on your computer, but we are using RStudio Cloud.
-Thus we can `knit` to a pdf since it is setup for us.
+This video only demonstrates how to `knit` to an html, but we can also `knit` to a pdf since it is set up for us.
 You can also take the first chapter of the Data Camp course, *Reporting with R Markdown*, to learn more.

 1. **Stent study continued**.
 Complete a similar analysis for the stent data, but this time use the one year outcome.
 In particular,